TheGeekPharaoh/keycloak-soteria/README.md

 ## Integrating with a Java EE Application

-*Note:*  These instructions explain how to configure your Java EE web application to integrate with Soteria/KeyCloak on Wildfly 11.
+*NOTE:*  These instructions explain how to configure your Java EE web application to integrate with Soteria/KeyCloak on Wildfly 11.
 Other app servers -- Payara, MicroProfile, Wildfly Swarm, etc. -- may have different configuration requirements